Skip to content

 #How do I change the audio output format on a Toshiba Fire TV?

 Go to Settings > Display & Sounds > Audio > Digital Audio Format and select PCM.
-This sends uncompressed audio compatible with all speaker setups.
-Switch to Dolby Digital only if your soundbar specifically supports it.
+This sends uncompressed stereo audio that every speaker setup can handle without compatibility issues, from basic TV speakers to older soundbars without Dolby decoding support.
+Switch to Dolby Digital only if your soundbar specifically supports Dolby passthrough, which you can confirm in the soundbar’s own settings menu.
+Running PCM on a Dolby Atmos soundbar still works; it just won’t send surround metadata.

 #Does a factory reset fix sound problems on Toshiba TVs?